Kondiaronk: Early diplomatic efforts

-Kondiaronk's first major role came in 1682, representing the Mackinac Huron tribe in negotiations between the French governor Frontenac and the Ottawa tribe which shared Michilimackinac village.
-Kondiaronk looked towards the French for protection from the Iroquois tribes after an Iroquois chief, a Seneca, was murdered while being held prisoner in the Michilimackinac village.
+Kondiaronk's first major role came in 1682, representing the Mackinac Wyandot tribe in negotiations between the French governor Frontenac and the Odawa tribe which shared Michilimackinac village.
+Kondiaronk looked towards the French for protection from the Haudenosaunee tribes after an Haudenosaunee chief, a Seneca, was murdered while being held prisoner in the Michilimackinac village.

-Afterwards, the Huron sent wampum belts to the Iroquois to appease the murder; however, the diplomatic representative of the Ottawa told Frontenac that the Huron did not send any of the Ottawa's wampum belts.
-Furthermore, the Ottawa insisted that the Huron placed all the blame for the murder on them.
-Kondiaronk maintained his position that the actions of the Huron were only to placate the Iroquois, but the Ottawa were not convinced and French efforts to conciliate the two tribes had little effect.
-Despite the tensions between the Huron and Ottawa, Kondiaronk's appeal to the French did secure an alliance to stave off Iroquois military advances.
+Afterwards, the Wyandot sent wampum belts to the Haudenosaunee to appease the murder; however, the diplomatic representative of the Odawa told Frontenac that the Wyandot did not send any of the Odawa's wampum belts.
+Furthermore, the Odawa insisted that the Wyandot placed all the blame for the murder on them.
+Kondiaronk maintained his position that the actions of the Wyandot were only to placate the Haudenosaunee, but the Odawa were not convinced and French efforts to conciliate the two tribes had little effect.
+Despite the tensions between the Wyandot and Odawa, Kondiaronk's appeal to the French did secure an alliance to stave off Haudenosaunee military advances.

 1688 coup

 By 1687, the French Governor General, Denonville, had taken over the land of the Senecas.
-Kondiaronk and the Hurons agreed to ally with the French as long as Denonville promised that war against the Iroquois would not stop until the Iroquois were fully defeated.
+Kondiaronk and the Wyandot agreed to ally with the French as long as Denonville promised that war against the Haudenosaunee would not stop until the Haudenosaunee were fully defeated.

-Kondiaronk speaking to the captured Iroquois diplomats, 1688—as imagined in an illustration published in 1909.
+Kondiaronk speaking to the captured Haudenosaunee diplomats, 1688—as imagined in an illustration published in 1909.

-In 1688, Kondiaronk formed a war party and traveled to Fort Frontenac on the way to raid Iroquois villages.
-While at the fort, Kondiaronk learned that Denonville had begun discussing peace with the Iroquois, despite his prior agreement with the Hurons that war would continue.
-The war party withdrew back across Lake Ontario and waited for the Iroquois Onondaga delegation to pass through on their way to Montreal.
+In 1688, Kondiaronk formed a war party and traveled to Fort Frontenac on the way to raid Haudenosaunee villages.
+While at the fort, Kondiaronk learned that Denonville had begun discussing peace with the Haudenosaunee, despite his prior agreement with the Wyandot that war would continue.
+The war party withdrew back across Lake Ontario and waited for the Haudenosaunee Onondaga delegation to pass through on their way to Montreal.

-When the Iroquois diplomats arrived, Kondiaronk and his war party took them by surprise with a forest ambush.
-One chief was killed and the remaining Iroquois taken captive.
+When the Haudenosaunee diplomats arrived, Kondiaronk and his war party took them by surprise with a forest ambush.
+One chief was killed and the remaining Haudenosaunee taken captive.
 When the prisoners explained to Kondiaronk that they were a peaceful delegation and not a war party, Kondiaronk pretended to be astonished, then angry, with Denonville's betrayal.